Learn more aboutStarling Bank Bikes

 How do I end my ride?

+After locking the bike you will hear a bike.
 Open the app and tap 'end ride' in the bottom right.
 Please check your app to verify that your journey has ended correctly before leaving the bike.
 Be aware that parking charges may apply once the ride has ended.

 Do I have to pay parking fees if I pause my ride?